Same-sex marriage in Finland: 2007–2011 parliamentary term

 On 2 July 2010, Justice Minister Tuija Brax announced that the Ministry of Justice would be preparing a reform to the Marriage Act (Avioliittolaki; Äktenskapslag) in the autumn of 2011.
 It was considered possible that same-sex marriage would be legalized after the 2011 parliamentary elections, where it was speculated to turn into a major theme, though in an August 2010 survey by Yle only 20% of respondents said the issue should be a major theme.

 2011–2015 parliamentary term

-According to the voting advice application of the Helsingin Sanomat newspaper, 90 of the 200 MPs elected in April 2011 supported joint adoption rights for same-sex couples, while 93 MPs opposed it.
-Upon joining the Katainen Cabinet, the Christian Democrats required assurance that no government bill would legalise same-sex marriage.
-However, it was agreed during talks on government formation that, if proposed as a member's initiative by individual MPs, such a bill could be endorsed by the remaining five parties in government: the National Coalition Party, the Social Democrats, the Left Alliance, the Green League and the Swedish People's Party.
-The legislative proposal was presented as a member's initiative on 29 September 2011.
+According to the voting advice application of the Helsingin Sanomat newspaper, 90 of the 200 MPs elected in April 2011 supported joint adoption rights for same-sex couples, while 93 MPs were opposed.
+Upon joining the Katainen Cabinet, the Christian Democrats demanded assurances that no government bill would legalise same-sex marriage.
+However, during government formation talks, it was agreed that if a legislative proposal were introduced as a member's initiative by individual MPs, it could be supported by the remaining five parties in the coalition: the National Coalition Party, the Social Democrats, the Left Alliance, the Green League and the Swedish People's Party.
+Such a proposal was indeed presented as a member's initiative on 29 September 2011.